 If Enhanced Memory is supported the Active Personality Profile shall be used for PersIndex.
 If Enhanced Memory is not supported PersIndex shall be set to Vehicle.

+Note: If the Trailer Settings SPSS is used for this setting then follow the requirements in that SPSS for whether the Set and/or Query operation is supported.